Ross Lake (Washington): Recreation

 Ross Lake is a major recreation destination within the North Cascades, attracting visitors with a multitude of fishing, canoeing, kayaking, and hiking opportunities.
 The trout fishing, in particular, is well-renowned.
-Ross Lake is not home to anadromous fish such as salmon or steelhead trout as natural barriers in the river prevented these fish from traveling upstream on the Skagit River any further than a few miles past the Gorge Powerhouse.
+Ross Dam, as well as Gorge and Diablo dams downstream, are barriers preventing salmon from travelling between Ross Lake and the Pacific Ocean; thus, Ross Lake has no anadromous fish.

 Camping is allowed at a number of boat-in and hike-in campsites around the lake.
 Backcountry camping permits (free, first-come, first-served) are required, and may be obtained from the National Park Service in Marblemount.

 The lake is also home to a floating resort called the Ross Lake Resort.
-Made up of several dozen cabins and bunkhouses, it is situated approximately a quarter mile from the dam and rests entirely on log booms.
+Made up of a dozen cabins and 3 bunkhouses, it is situated approximately a quarter mile from the dam and rests entirely on log booms.
 During the winter, when lake levels shrink, the resort detaches from its shore moorings and relocates to the center of the lake.
 This is due to lower water levels caused by annual drawdowns of the lake for flood control of the Skagit River.

 A road from the Canadian side of the lake ends just inside the US.
 Travelers do not have to report to an official Port of Entry (as required at the nearby Pacific Crest Trail crossing), as they must reenter Canada to leave.